BartekStolarek/Universities/README.md

 # universities
-A simple VueJS app with universities API
+A simple VueJS app with universities API.

 Technologies used in this project:
 - VueJS